corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 {{< /note >}}

-### Step 8.
-Security: Add BelongsToContract annotations
+### 8. Improve security by adding BelongsToContract annotations

 In versions of the platform prior to v4, it was the responsibility of contract and flow logic to ensure that `TransactionState` objects contained the correct class name of the expected contract class.
 If these checks were omitted, it would be possible for a malicious counterparty